Get a Feel For the Competitive Landscape

 Periodically check their website for any new product announcements or set up news alerts for your top 3 competitors brand names.
 Visit technology targeted websites to see if there are any brands actively promoting their products to your target audience and pay close attention to the messaging.
 What are they selling, and how can you differentiate your brand?

 Once you have an idea of what’s going on within the competitive landscape – think of ways to “own” this space.
 Competitive conquesting campaigns demand a high-frequency approach to change a users consideration set.
 It’s necessary to surround a user to drive the thought leadership required to change your target users mind.
-Here are 4 ways to target your competition:

 1) Keyword Targeted Display Placements